qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 ## Experimental Setup
 <img align="right" width="400" src="images/setup.png">

 The use-case in this example is tailored for a superconducting quantum processor using flux-tunable transmon qubits, where we focus on a subset of two qubits that are capacitively coupled to each other.
 Single qubit operations are controlled by sending microwave pulses through a xy-line that is capacitively coupled to the individual qubits.
 The two-qubit gate is implemented by a controlled-Z (CZ) gate utilizing fast-flux pulses to rapidly change the qubit frequencies.
 One important experiment on the way of tuning up a CZ gate is the flux-pulse calibration that yield qubit state oscillations depending on the pulse parameters.
 This experiment was performed and presented in the use-case [Two-Qubit Gate Optimization](https://github.com/qua-platform/qua-libs/tree/main/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use%20Case%201%20-%20Two%20qubit%20gate%20optimization%20with%20cryoscope).
+Note that the code provided in this use-case is a standalone script that can be run independently of the previous use-case.

 ## Prerequisites
+The XEB script is designed to be compatible with QuAM, and therefore requires the user to migrate his original QUA configuration file into a QuAM json file and have access to dedicated QuAM components.
+This script being designed for the use case of flux-tunable superconducting qubits, we provide a dedicated example of template QuAM components for this use case in the `quam_components` folder.
+The user can use these components as a starting point to build his own QuAM configuration file.
+The user should also have access to the QuAM library, which can be found [here](https://docs.quantum-machines.co/quam/).
+We encourage you to reach out to the Customer Success team to set your QuAM accordingly.
+Moreover, note that this example might require dedicated adjustments depending on the way the gates are implemented on your platform.

-Prior to running the XEB example file `xeb_2q.py`, the user has to run the calibrations that define the gate and measurement parameters:
+Prior to running the XEB example file `xeb_example.py`, the user has to run the calibrations that define the gate and measurement parameters:
 - Single Qubit Gate: Implement a single qubit gate that will be used as a baseline for the random circuits.
 This gate should be calibrated to produce a $\pi$/2 rotation around the X axis.
-- Flux-Pulsed CZ Gate: Implement the two-qubit gate of interest, that will form the entangling layer in the experiment (together with the single qubit gates).
+- a Two-Qubit gate: Implement the two-qubit gate of interest, that will form the entangling layer in the experiment (together with the single qubit gates).
+For this flux-tunable use case, we will consider the $CZ$ (controlled phase) gate.
 - Calibrated Measurement Protocol for Qubit State Discrimination: Simultaneously measure the two-qubit system in its computational basis states ∣00⟩, ∣01⟩, ∣10⟩, ∣11⟩.

 Additionally, the user should install Qiskit to run the experiment.
 The installation instructions can be found [here](https://docs.quantum.ibm.com/start/install).